psychemedia/storytelling-notes/brother_jucundus.md

 There could be no doubt but that this was a special interposition to establish the innocence of the monk, and to indicate to the community who was to be their future Prior.

 With one voice they shouted, "Jucundus our Prior!
-Saint Jucundus our head and father ! "
+Saint Jucundus our head and father!"

 On the shoulders of the enthusiastic brethren the miraculous monk was carried up-stairs and installed in the Prior's seat in the chapterhouse.